 My actual research covers large-scale inverse problems in biological and medical applications such as for example fluorescence microscopy, photo acoustic tomography and magnetic particle imaging.
 More precisely, I am working on variational regularization methods, dynamic inverse problems, Bayesian inversion, and approximation error modelling.

-Our mini-symposium "Mathematical Imaging with Magnetic Nanoparticles" is accepted for the AIP 2017
+Our mini-symposium "Mathematical and Computational Aspects in Magnetic Particle Imaging" is accepted for the SIAM Imaging 2017.

 Sparse Image Reconstruction for Photoacoustic Tomography Using Shearlets

 22.5.2014, Université Libre de Bruxelles, Belgium

 Invited by Christine de Mol